ExitValue.ai

 Owner-driven sales relationships are a common SMB issue.
 If the founder personally controls the top customer relationships and the operations team can't step in, buyers either walk or structure a 3-5 year earnout.

-Want to know what your food distribution business is worth?
+Estimate your food distribution business value

 Frequently Asked Questions